 Here are a few steps to create your evening ritual.
 I recommend doing this for a week straight, then look back at how your sleep and overall week was.

 Take a warm shower.
 This will help you relax and temporary raise your core temperature.
 As you walk into your cool bedroom your body temperature will drop and make you feel drowsy.
-More about this and other useful tips in one of my other articles.

 Dim the lights.
 Be very selective what kind of lights you use; warm spectrum lights are best.
 Bright lights and screens will activate your body and stop the melatonin production.